kushagra4321gkp-droid/DevOps/Docker/README.md

-ubuntu@ip-172-31-17-219:~/Docker-Zero-to-Hero$ cat README.md
-# Repo to learn Docker with examples.
-Contributions are most welcome.
+# Repo to Learn Docker with examples.

-## If you found this repo useful, give it a STAR 🌠
+## If you found this repo useful, Give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

 ## What is a container ?